Vanaheimr/Loki/README.md

     }

-...your result will be something like this:
+ 4) And finally your result will be something like this...

 ![WPFDemo small](http://github.com/ahzf/Loki/wiki/Loki.WPF_small.png)